This is a guest post from Amber Bradshaw of the Coastal Homestead.

 How to Make a DIY Portable Toilet ( AKA Emergency Relief System)

-- Empty 5 Gallon Bucket with lid
+- Empty 5 Gallon Bucket with lid (90 mil thickness will support weight better)

 - 10 or 13 Gallon trash bags